-The FATIMA project supports the EU policy on integration whilst developing models of good practice across the EU, learning from each other and disseminating the results among national governments, EU institutions and networks and transnational organisations.
-The FATIMA project will support the achievement of the following EU policies:
+The FATIMA project has supported the EU policy on integration whilst developing models of good practice across the EU, learning from each other and disseminating the results among national governments, EU institutions and networks and transnational organisations.
+The FATIMA project has supported the achievement of the following EU policies:

 The European Handbook for Integration (3rd ed) states

 “..basic knowledge of the host society’s language, history and institutions are indispensable to integration; enabling immigrants to acquire this …is essential”.
 The FATIMA project will use language and civic learning as a central tool for integration, combined with mentoring and volunteering for women across four EU countries.